 - A. Personnel costs

 - A.1 Employees, A.2 Natural persons under direct contract, A.3 Seconded persons

 - B. Subcontracting costs

 - C. Purchase costs

 - C.1 Travel and subsistence

 - C.2 Equipment

 - C.3 Other goods, works and services

-- E. Indirect costs
+E. Indirect costs

-Specific cost eligibility conditions for this call
+Specific cost eligibility conditions for this call:

 - personnel costs:

-- SME owner/natural person unit cost9: No
+- SME owner/natural person unit cost10: No

-- travel and subsistence unit cost10: Yes
+- travel and subsistence unit cost11: Yes

 - equipment costs: depreciation

 - other cost categories:

 - costs for financial support to third parties: not allowed

-- indirect cost flat-rate: 7% of the eligible direct costs (categories A-D)
+- indirect cost flat-rate: 7% of the eligible direct costs (categories A-D, except volunteers costs and exempted specific cost categories, if any)

 - VAT: non-deductible VAT is eligible (but please note that since 2013 VAT paid by beneficiaries that are public bodies acting as public authority is NOT eligible)

 - other:

 - in-kind contributions for free are allowed, but cost-neutral, i.e. they cannot be declared as cost

 - project websites: communication costs for presenting the project on the participants' websites or social media accounts are eligible; costs for separate project websites are not eligible

 - other ineligible costs: No